 - Practice.
 Help your child substitute an appropriate response for an inappropriate one.
 You can brainstorm with your child about possible alternative responses and then practice those responses with your child.
-Practicing may mean mapping out specific words to use in particular situation role-playing, and using the newly learned behavior in real situations.
+Practicing may mean mapping out specific words to use in particular situations role-playing, and using the newly learned behavior in real situations.

 - Praise.
 Reward your child with verbal or non-verbal praise when a new skill is practiced as a way of helping that skill become a habit.
-This might be a specific verbal statement (“I love how you X instead of Y when your sister grabbed that toy away from you.”), a nonverbal sign such as a thumbs up, or even a treat (10 minutes extra outside play time in the afternoon).
+This might be a specific verbal statement (“I love how you X instead of Y when your sister grabbed that toy away from you.”), a nonverbal sign such as a thumbs up, or even a treat (10 minutes extra outside playtime in the afternoon).

 - Point out.
 Parents can use opportunities to point out when others are observed using the targeted skill.
 It might be a specific behavior of another adult, a child, or even a character in a book or on TV.
-Give your child examples and role models of people engaging in the appropriate social skill and discuss the affects of that skill on those around the person observed.
+Give your child examples and role models of people engaging in the appropriate social skill and discuss the effects of that skill on those around the person observed.

 - Prompt.
-Parents can gently remind their child to use a new skill when the opportunity arises within your daily routines.
+Parents can gently remind their children to use a new skill when the opportunity arises within their daily routines.
 It is important that this isn’t seen as nagging, but as supporting a targeted goal.
 Reminders may be verbal (“Now is a good time to count to ten in your head”) or non-verbal (the action of a finger to the lips as a sign to be quiet when a child is about to interrupt).

 Practice and patience